-NURS 105 NURSING SEMINAR Fall, 1 credit hour
+NURS 105 NURSING SEMINAR

 This course serves as an introduction to the nursing program.
 It includes differentiating a program of study from individual courses; clarifying experiences; learning study skills and test taking strategies; practicing stress and coping techniques; and enhancing organizational and time management skills.
 Students explore critical thinking within the context of nursing.
 The seminar format provides an opportunity to apply critical thinking to current course-work.
 Attendance with active participation in discussions is expected.
 Attendance is required in this course because of the importance of dialogue in thinking and learning.
 The different viewpoints shared during the seminar will help expand the thinking of all participants.
 One hour lecture per week.
-NURSING MAJORS ONLY or permission of the instructor.
+NURSING MAJORS ONLY.

+NURS 106 MATERNAL/CHILD NURSING

-MATERNAL/CHILD NURSING Spring, 4.5 credit hours
+Spring, 4.5 credit hours

 Concepts from nursing fundamentals are adapted to the nursing care of the family.
 The course emphasizes utilization of all components of the nursing process in caring for individuals, within the context of family and community, during the childbearing period and in providing preventative and restorative care to children of all ages.
 Beginning with the childbearing individual and then the child from conception to adolescence, concepts of pregnancy, labor and delivery, postpartum, newborn, child growth and development from infancy through late adolescence will be presented.
 The student will build on skills using the nursing process and critical thinking to meet maternal/child health care needs within the family system, well child and acute care settings.
 Clinical experiences are provided in area hospitals, community agencies and public health clinics.
 Six hours lecture, two hours laboratory, seven hours clinical per week.
-Prerequisites: Human Anatomy and Physiology I (BIOL 217), Fundamentals of Nursing (NURS 101), Pharmacology I (NURS 103) and Nursing Seminar (NURS 105); and Expository Writing (ENGL 101) or Oral and Written Expression (ENGL 102).
+Prerequisites: Human Anatomy and Physiology I (BIOL 217), Fundamentals of Nursing (NURS 101), Pharmacology I (NURS 103) and Nursing Seminar (NURS 105); and Composition & the Spoken Word (ENGL 101).
 Pre- or Corequisites: Human Anatomy and Physiology II (BIOL 218), Pharmacology II (NURS 104), Mental Health Nursing (NURS 107), and Introduction to Psychology (PSYC 101) or permission of instructor.
-NURSING MAJORS ONLY or permission of the instructor.
+NURSING MAJORS ONLY.